inivekin/abosa/abosa.typ

 the turbulance would then confine me tae nae stop or brave my wake.
 Wi last o many given chance,
-I'd be as this mediation,
+I'd emulate mediation,
-nae rushed or busied countenance, an pass time by intuition.
+nae rushed or busied countenance, but pass time by intuition.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2848)[```none
-The grain find calm in hurricane
+I follow grain o hurricane
-at pommel o the thresher loop,
+tae pommel o the thresher loop,
 am pummelled helical in drain
 'til terminus o funnelled stoop,
-tae foaming orb like flooded dawn,
+tae foaming orb that's drenched in dawn,
 a dream o morn in shades o blue,
 Why secret it where I'd be drawn,
 in purposeful an plainest view?
 I guess ave noticed common clue,
-expression often colours truth,
+expression often colours you,
 like blush when reassessing rue,
-on doon-turned face o pardoned youth.
+an doon-turned face nae hides this too.
-Any expecting mind averts
+It's commonplace, what I assert,
-this fact that's felt by erry beast -
+an wish was known by erry beast:
 you need nae be heard, tae be hurt,
-an dinnae need hope tae feel fleeced.
+an dinnae need death tae feel ceased.
-Inside an airy gash I tore
+Inside the airy gash I tore
 in weak-guard o the bubbles' case
-hide gadgets that guide ships tae shore
+tae gadgets that guide ships tae shore
 providing means fae interface.
-We both know language o commands
+We both share language commonground
-that chain tae find place that we knew,
+required fae frontier crew,
 you hide on path where you'd be found,
-I'll always go, looking fae you.
+an I'll always go look fae you.
 Before I reach fae sigils sought -
 I've only faint thoughts what tae say,
 But... maybe that's nae o import,